aprajitagupta26/DumbDeseq_RNAseq_Project/README.md

 3. Generated visualizations:
    - Volcano plot
    - Histogram of fold changes
    - Bar plot of top differentially expressed genes
+   - All plots have been re-generated using Base R plotting functions as per HackBio feedback.
 4. Annotated top genes with functional insights from **GeneCards**.

 ---